exasol/saas-api-python/doc/developer_guide/developer_guide.md

 ```

 When the hooks are installed, then git will run each of the hooks on the resp. stage, e.g. before executing a commit.
+The Hooks include linting, code-formating and generating the api for each commit, so it stays up to date.

 ## Generate the API Model